RSS Feed

 The other side of New York is the homeless.
 They are everywhere…it is shattering.
 When we got to 58th Street, there’s a sort of overhang, and under it were all the homeless carts in a row.
 So hard to take in.

 In direct contrast, the horses and carriages were all out and driving around Central Park.
 We passed some wonderful-looking New York bars- very Breakfast at Tiffany’s type hangouts-all dark wood, leather, and dim lights.
 Men and women in cocktail clothes (black), smoking and sipping – whatever!
 We also passed apartment high rises, with uniformed doormen opening limo doors, etc. Many of the apartments had their curtains open, and you could see high ceilinged rooms, elegantly furnished with deep dark furniture, lit with diamond-bright twinkling chandeliers.
+The whole experience is a view into another world.

 Midnight feast